RUNNINDEAD/CyberProbe/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the NLC License.
 See the LICENSE file for more details.